TheReconPilot/rl-notes/docs/model-free-methods/temporal-difference.md

 Even before we finish our first trajectory, we would end up with something better than random Q-values.
 This is helpful in situations where we have infinite processing or situations with no apparent termination criteria for the session.

 Q-learning can take all those situations and learn towards a better policy without even finishing.

+---

+## Exploration vs Exploitation

+Using Q-learning in a naive way could lead to issues.
+For example, at the very start, all Q-values are zero (or as per initialization).
+Whatever first action taken by the agent that has a positive reward automatically gets reinforced and preferred by the algorithm.

+We again come to this issue, that *if our agent always takes the 'best' actions from its current point of view, how will it ever learn that other actions may be better than the current best one?*

+In other words, this is the issue of Exploring new actions vs Exploiting the current best ones for reward.

+There are multiple strategies.

+### $\epsilon$-greedy

+We take random action with probability $\epsilon$, otherwise the current optimal action.

+However, we don't always want to keep exploring.
+After a sufficient number of iterations, we have a pretty good idea of the optimal actions, and so, one way is to discount this $\epsilon$ with each iteration, so that we take fewer exploration turns over time.

+### Softmax

+The softmax function is a function often used to take an input vector of real numbers and normalize it into a probability distribution, proportional to the exponentials of the input numbers.

+Here, it can be used to convert action values into action probabilities.
+The function commonly used is:

+$$
+\Large
+P_t(a) = \frac{\exp\left(\frac{q_t(a)}{\tau}\right)}{\sum\limits_{i=1}^{n} \exp\left(\frac{q_t(i)}{\tau}\right)}
+$$

+The parameter $\tau$ is called a *temperature parameter*.
+For high temperatures ($\tau \to \infty$), all actions have nearly the same probability, and the lower the temperature, the actions with higher expected rewards have higher probability.
+For a low temperature ($\tau \to 0^+$), the probability of the action with the highest expected reward tends to 1.